-5.-(1) The Village Land Council shall consist of seven members of whom three shall be women, and each member shall be nominated by the village council and approved by the Village Assembly.

-Composition of Village Land Council
+- 5. Composition of Village Land Council - (1) The Village Land Council shall consist of seven members of whom three shall be women, and each member shall be nominated by the Village Council and approved by the Village Assembly. - (2) Qualification for nomination and appointment of members to the Village Land Council shall be as stipulated under section 60 of the Village Land Act Cap.
+114. - 6.
+The Registrar

-- (2) Qualification for nomination and appointment of members to the Village Land Council shall be as stipulated under section 60 of the Village Land Act, 1999. - 6.
-The Registrar of village appointed under section 23 of the Local Government (District Authorities) Act, 1982 shall be responsible for the total administrative functions of all Village Land Councils and Ward Tribunals and shall: - (a) be the Chief Executive of all Village Land Councils and Ward Tribunals;
+The Registrar of Villages appointed under section 23 or the Local Government (District Authorities) Act Cap.
+287 shall be responsible for the total administrative functions of all Village Land Councils and Ward Tribunals and shall-